ClementNerma/Senva/README.md

 Simply download the GitHub repository archive and run the **index.html** page.
 Put your code on the left editor, the right one will display your program's output or the errors.

+You can also test the interpreter at this adress : [https://clementnerma.github.io/Senva/](https://clementnerma.github.io/Senva/)

 # The language itself

 Senva is made around operations.
 Each operation can be done by using a *symbol*.
 For example, the symbol for the addition operation is '+'.
 To divide, use '/'.